paradime-io/social-media-data-modeling-challenge/README.md

 Some of the questions we'll explore include:

 * What data job roles are in demand?
 * Are folks on Hacker News, Kaggle, Stack Overflow interacting with the job skills in demand?
+* What tools and programming languages do they care about?
 * What is the Hacker News community talking about when it comes to machine learning?
 How does this community feel about machine learning?

 ## Data Sources